evanwill/openrefine-b/content/3-demo.md

     - *Be brave!* Undo / Redo tab records every operation applied to your data.
 You can always check your history and undo anything.
 This is a great feature for transparency to verify how your data was transformed before analysis.
     - *Note:* only applied operations are recorded.
 Playing around with facets and filters that change only the view temporarily are not recorded.
 When an transformation is applied to a faceted view, the subset is recorded as part of that operation.
     - "Extract" -- opens a JSON object recording your operations.
 To save your process, copy the JSON into a text file (not Word).
     - "Apply" -- paste in a save Extract JSON, then click Perform Operations to apply the exact processing routine.
-This is a great way to automate (or semi-automate) your data wrangling on repeating projects. *Note:* the data must be structured with the exact same columns.
+This is a great way to automate (or semi-automate) your data wrangling on repeating projects. *Note:* the data must be structured with the exact same column names.

 ----------